DOCX 766 KB

 If you are unsure if this applies to your business, see the food safety audit page.

 A food safety program is defined as a written document that systematically identifies the risks present in the food handling operations of a food business and provides for the control, monitoring and regular review of those risks in order to ensure food safety.

 The purpose of Standard 3.2.1 is to detail what a food safety program must contain when a food business is required to implement a food safety program.
 A food safety program must be audited by a regulatory food safety auditor approved under the Food Act 2001.

 Refer to the Guide produced by Food Standards Australia and New Zealand to further explain the requirements of implementing a food safety program.

 To assist businesses SA Health has developed the following guidelines:

 On request, the SA Health's Food Safety and Regulation Branch can supply you with these documents.
 The original template for the hospitals (DOC 701KB) was released in April 2008.

 To find an auditor in your council area see Department for Health and Wellbeing approved food safety auditors.

-For more information on food safety food, contact SA Health's Food and Controlled Drugs Branch.
+For more information on food safety food, contact SA Health's Food Safety and Regulation Branch.